-- Within the recruitment and selection policy, the employer shall pursue an incentive policy aimed at women, the occupationally disabled, foreigners and other employee groups in a disadvantaged or otherwise vulnerable position. - An action plan aimed at implementing this policy shall be drawn up in consultation with local employees' organisations. - 3.
+- Within the recruitment and selection policy, the employer shall pursue an incentive policy aimed at women, the occupationally disabled, employees with a migration background and other employee groups in a disadvantaged or otherwise vulnerable position. - 2.
+An action plan aimed at implementing this policy shall be drawn up in consultation with local employees' organisations. - 3.
 The employer annually reports on the policy pursued afterwards.